The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Mecklin: Explain what you mean by that.

 Acton: For a long time, my assumption has been that Iran wanted the capability to build a nuclear weapon at short notice but had not made the decision to actually build one.
-Whether Iran has started to change its thinking in the last few weeks in its escalation sequence with Israel, and given that it’s kind of proved incapable of protecting all of its proxies, one thing that I feel pretty confident in saying is that if Iran has not yet made a decision to build a nuclear weapon, an Israeli strike makes it much, much more likely that It will make that decision to do so—both for reasons of defending the state and for reasons of domestic politics.
+Perhaps Iran has started to change its thinking in the last few weeks during its escalation sequence with Israel, and given that it’s kind of proved incapable of protecting all of its proxies.
+However, one thing that I feel pretty confident in saying is that if Iran has not yet made a decision to build a nuclear weapon, an Israeli strike makes it much, much more likely that It will make that decision to do so—both for reasons of defending the state and for reasons of domestic politics.

 A strike against Iran’s nuclear sites, which are arguably the most sensitive places in the entire country, would very strongly empower those, I think, who want to have and want to build nuclear weapons.
 This is why I emphasize you have to look at both the effect on intent and capabilities.
 Following an Israeli attack, Iran’s intentions, I think, will become much more focused on building nuclear weapons.
 And while an Israeli strike can dent its capabilities in the short term, it can’t remove those capabilities in the long term.
 And indeed, as I say, Iran can redevelop its nuclear weapons program in a way that’s more survivable.